umbraco/UmbracoDocs/Reference/Routing/Authorized/index.md

 will be authenticated.
 If you have a controller that is not routed within the prefix, it will not be authenticated for backoffice use.

-You do not have to worry about routing if you are using WebApi and using `Umbraco.Web.WebApi.UmbracoAuthorizedApiController` (or any inherited controller) since these are auto routed.
+You do not have to worry about routing if you are using `Umbraco.Cms.Web.BackOffice.Controllers.UmbracoAuthorizedApiController` (or any inherited controller) since these are auto routed.
 All implementations of `UmbracoAuthorizedApiController` (which includes `UmbracoAuthorizedJsonController`) are auto-routed with the default route:

 > `/umbraco/backoffice/api/{controller}/{action}`